 - A: No action is required on your part.
 Shareholders of Cablevision on the record date for the Distribution are not required to pay any cash or deliver any other consideration, including any shares of Cablevision common stock, for the shares of our common stock distributable to them in the Distribution. - Q: If I sell, on or before the Distribution date, shares of Cablevision NY Group Class A Common Stock that I held on the record date, am I still entitled to receive shares of AMC Networks Inc. Class A Common Stock distributable with respect to the shares of Cablevision NY Group Class A Common Stock I sold? - A: No. No ex-dividend market will be established for our Class A Common Stock until the first trading day following the Distribution date.
-Therefore, if you own shares of Cablevision NY Group Class A Common Stock on the record date and thereafter sell those shares on or prior to the Distribution date, you will also be selling the shares of our Class A Common Stock that would have been distributed to you in the Distribution with respect to the shares of Cablevision NY Group Class A Common Stock after the record date and on or prior to the Distribution date will be entitled to receive, from the seller of those shares, the shares of our Class A Common Stock issued in the Distribution with respect to the transferred Cablevision NY Group Class A Common Stock.
+Therefore, if you own shares of Cablevision NY Group Class A Common Stock on the record date and thereafter sell those shares on or prior to the Distribution date, you will also be selling the shares of our Class A Common Stock that would have been distributed to you in the Distribution with respect to the shares of Cablevision NY Group Class A Common Stock you sell.
+Conversely, a person who purchases shares of Cablevision NY Group Class A Common Stock after the record date and on or prior to the Distribution date will be entitled to receive, from the seller of those shares, the shares of our Class A Common Stock issued in the Distribution with respect to the transferred Cablevision NY Group Class A Common Stock.